databacker/mysql-backup/README.md

 2. Restore from an SMB file: `docker run  -e DB_USER=user123 -e DB_PASS=pass123 -e DB_RESTORE_TARGET=smb://smbserver/share1/backup/db_backup_201509271627.sql.gz deitch/mysql-backup`
 3. Restore from an S3 file: `docker run  -e AWS_ACCESS_KEY_ID=awskeyid -e AWS_SECRET_ACCESS_KEY=secret -e AWS_DEFAULT_REGION=eu-central-1 -e DB_USER=user123 -e DB_PASS=pass123 -e DB_RESTORE_TARGET=s3://bucket/path/db_backup_201509271627.sql.gz deitch/mysql-backup`

+### Restore pre and post processing

+As with backups pre and post processing, you can do the same with restore operations.
+Any executable script with _.sh_ extension in _/scripts.d/pre-restore/_ or _/scripts.d/post-restore/_ directories in the container will be executed before the restore process starts and after it finishes respectively.
+This is useful if you need to restore a backup file that includes some files along with the database dump.

+For example, to restore a _WordPress_ install, you would uncompress a tarball containing the db backup and a second tarball with the contents of a WordPress install on `pre-restore`.
+Then on `post-restore`, uncompress the WordPress files on the container's web server root directory.

+For an example take a look at the post-backup examples, all variables defined for post-backup scripts are available for pre-processing too.
+Also don't forget to add the same host volumes for `pre-restore` and `post-restore` directories as described for post-backup processing.

 ### Automated Build
 This gituhub repo is the source for the mysql-backup image.
 The actual image is stored on the docker hub at `deitch/mysql-backup`, and is triggered with each commit to the source by automated build via Webhooks.